ToGanz/thoughts-blog/README.md

 * If you want to test the app as an admin just look at: test@test.com password

+To remember how I implemented the authentication i made a step-by-step guide of the implementation.
+In the future I will use devise because it is easier to setup and has more features.

 ## Implementaion of the Authentication and Authorization
 * [Authentication](#implementaion-of-the-authentication)